FREE Shipping on orders over $899

 What is Oxidative Stress?

 Oxidative stress is an imbalance between the production of reactive oxygen species (ROS) and the body's ability to detoxify these compounds or repair the damage they cause to cells.
-ROS, which include free radicals, peroxides, and highly reactive oxygen molecules, are natural products of cellular metabolism and play an important role in several biochemical pathways.
-However, when they accumulate in excess, they can cause cell damage and contribute to the development of diseases and premature aging.
+ROS, which include free radicals, peroxides, and highly reactive oxygen molecules, are natural byproducts of cellular metabolism and play an important role in several biochemical pathways.
+However, when they accumulate in excess, they can cause cellular damage and contribute to the development of disease and premature aging.

 Causes of Oxidative Stress